binerystorm/mkpro/README.md

      using {.extention} for the file put inside of source directory `src/` this only applys to the src/ directory and you can not have multiple extentions, if you want a .c and a .h file you will have to do it manually
+   - --debug
+     During certian long and complex processes this flag will print debug data so you (I) know where it went wrong

 ## CLI Prompts
    * (create file)> {name} [-t {templatename}]+